husamsurmeli/husamcast/README.md

 App resides on the link: <br>
 https://husamcast.herokuapp.com/
 Frontend completly operates, please login with below credentials to use it:<br>
-You only see relevant permissions according to your roles as a frontend menu.<br>
+Thanks to `jinja` you can only see relevant permissions according to your roles on the menu.<br>

 ### Login Credentials<br>
         Casting Assistant